-Information from statewide assessments provides an important benchmark by which the district can measure the progress of students, the effectiveness of curriculum and instruction, and the impact of education programs.
+The Jefferson City Public School (JCPS) district administers statewide assessments throughout the school year.
+These state mandated assessments are only one indicator the district utilizes to ensure that our students are participating in a quality educational program.
+These assessments also give parents/guardians, or those responsible for the students' education, information to monitor academic progress, and achievements of their child(ren).
+Information from statewide assessments provides an important benchmark by which we can measure the progress of our students, the effectiveness of curriculum and instruction, and the impact of educational programs.
 As such, all students in assessed grade levels and contents who are enrolled and present during the district testing window will participate in state assessments.
-Additionally, student participation is required for the district to remain accountable for student learning under state regulations.
-In order to achieve the purposes of the student assessment program and comply with state and federal law, the district requires all enrolled students to participate in all applicable aspects of the district assessment program, including statewide assessments.
+Additional, student participation is required for the district to remain accountable or student learning under state regulations.
+Jefferson City Public School Board Policy (IL) requires all students enrolled in the district to participate in every aspect of this assessment program.